FerretDB/FerretDB/website/blog/2023-02-21-ferretdb-compare-arrays.md

 Instead, the `$gt` operator compares the array filter argument and the nested array in the collection index to index, using the BSON comparison order.

-If the BSON type of the array in the collection is greater than the BSON type of the filter argument (which is a string), then all nested arrays are selected.
+Because the BSON type of the array in the collection is greater than the BSON type of the filter argument (which is a string), all nested arrays are selected.
 This is a significant difference from how the `$lt` filter works with an array argument.
 `$lt` selects the smallest element from a nested array, while `$gt` compares index to index.